 Difference from Native Identifiers and Versions

 The GD Entitlement ID and Entitlement Version are Good-specific metadata and are independent of the native platform’s package names (Android) or bundle identifiers (iOS).
-Therefore, you don’t have to, and in fact shouldn’t, keep the GD Entitlement ID and Versions the same as those native package identifiers and versions.
+Therefore, you don’t have to keep the GD Entitlement ID and Versions the same as those native package identifiers and versions.

 It is also recommended that you do not associate your GD Entitlement ID with any platform specific information, like com.yourcompany.your_gd_app_ios.
 Instead, a single GD Entitlement ID should be used for all versions of an application on all platforms.